 UofL’s Office of Public Health Practice Photovoice project exemplifies one of multiple community-based participatory research efforts facilitated by the office.
 Their research team plans to analyze data from the Photovoice project and other community forums to provide actionable information to local leaders and mobilize local residents for community improvement.
 On Sept.
 18, the office plans to invite the community to learn about their findings and engage participants in developing solutions to identified problems.

-The Kentucky Center for African-American Heritage is providing the space and IDEAS xLab is curating the exhibit.
-“Yet We Live, Strive and Succeed,” is open Monday through Friday from 10 a.m. to 4 p.m. and runs through Sept.
+The Kentucky Center for African-American Heritage is providing the space, and IDEAS xLab is curating the exhibit.
+“Yet We Live, Strive and Succeed,” is open Monday – Friday from 10a.m. – 4p.m. and runs through Sept.
 23. Admission is free.
-More information is available online.
+View additional exhibit photos and learn more at: http://livestrivesucceed.com/